 2.2.3.1 HTML5

-HTML 5 is markup language for using to create the website.
-It develops form the HTML has more feature such as working with MAP system, create a graphic without flash.
-And the HTML5 is support for use in many operating systems there are PC, MAC, iPhone, iPad, Android or tablet.
-It focus to working with CSS and java script.
-HTML5 not only to develop the world wide web also but it can create the mobile application.
+HTML 5 is markup language used for createing websites.
+Evolved from the HTML standard, HTML5 has more features such as working with MAP system, and creating a graphic without flash.
+And HTML5 is supported by many operating systems on various devices such as Windows PC, MAC, iPhone, iPad, and Android-based mobile phones andtablets.
+It works with CSS and JavaScript and can be used not only to develop for the world wide web also but also to create mobile applications.